Gyungbu/comp_animal_disease/README.md

 And the file `mrs_hist_{self.species}g.png` will be created or modified in the `./comp_animal_disease/output/` folder (where, {self.species} : dog or cat).

-# comp_percentile_rank : Calculate MRS, Dysbiosis, HealthyDistance and percentile rank of samples, Benefical & Harmful microbiome abundance.
+# comp_percentile_rank : Calculate the index and percentile ranks of pets.
 ## How to use

 ### 1. Prepare Input data